 Grid expansion projects in the Network Development Plan (NDP) 2021

 In its role as the transmission system operator and control area manager, APG has an obligation to operate and maintain the transmission grid safely, reliably and efficiently, taking into account environmental considerations (Section 40(1)(1) ElWOG 2010).
-What is more, working on the basis of harmonised scenarios for the energy market, the European transmission system operators coordinate grid expansion plans within the framework of the ENTSO-E’s Ten-Year Network Development Plan (TYNDP).
+What is more, based on harmonised scenarios for the energy market, the European transmission system operators coordinate their planning on grid expansion plans within the framework of the ENTSO-E’s Ten-Year Network Development Plan (TYNDP).

 The present Network Development Plan (NDP 2021) is a legal obligation (in accordance with Section 37 ElWOG 2010).
 Based on the long-term planning in the TYNDP 2020, it constitutes an extension of the NDP 2020.
-In this, APG informs all market participants about the plans for grid expansion (capital expenditures for grid improvements and maintenance) and grid development over a ten-year time horizon.
+In this, APG informs all market participants about the plans for grid expansion (expansion investments and operational investments) and grid development over a ten-year time horizon.

 Extensive grid reinforcement and expansions will be required in Austria by 2031 to address the aforementioned challenges.
 The projects outlined in APG’s Network Development Plan 2021 are as follows:

-- addition of at least approximately 240 km of new power lines to the grid;
+- addition of at least approximately 240 km of new power lines;

 - conversion of approximately 110 km of existing lines to higher voltage levels;

 - general overhaul of around 290 km of lines;

 - construction of 20 new (green field) substations by 2030 to reinforce the connections of the distribution systems and expansion of existing substations through the addition of transformers;

 - addition of approximately 50 transformers with a total capacity of around 18,000 MVA for coupling the grid levels; and